ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 get_pub_keys = null / [ inclusion_flag, role_filter, id_filter]
 ~~~~~~~~~~~~~~~~~~~~
-{: #cddl-ex-getpubkeys title="CDLL definition of get_pub_keys, using as example node identifier encoded as bstr and role as tstr" artwork-align="center"}
+{: #cddl-ex-getpubkeys title="CDLL definition of get_pub_keys, using as example node identifier encoded as bstr and role as tstr"}

 * 'client_cred', encoded as a CBOR byte string, with value the original binary representation of the Client's public key.
 This parameter is used if the KDC is managing (collecting from/distributing to the Client) the public keys of the group members, and if the Client's role in the group will require for it to send messages to one or more group members.
 It is REQUIRED of the application profiles to define the specific formats that are acceptable to use for encoding public keys in the group (REQ6).